driebit/mod_payment/README.md

  * `address_state` - State of address (defaults to current user's)
  * `address_postcode` - Postcode of address (defaults to current user's)
  * `address_country` - Country of address, should be two letter ISO code (defaults to current user's)
+ * `description` - Description of what has been ordered, could also be a referral identifier

 Subscriptions / Recurring Payments
 ----------------------------------